kibokoland-adventures/kibokoland-adventure-website-redesign/_posts/private-safari/2019-11-12-lake-manyara-national-park.md

     - paragraph: "<b>The vegetation</b> Between the steep western escarpments of Great Rift Valley there is shallow Lake Manyara which is in form of alkaline varies size according to season with a long silvery boat of salty deposits.
 Within lake there are wide grassy floodplains the more the move there comes mixed acacia woodlands, patches of evergreen forests."

-    - paragraph: "<b>The wildlife Animals</b> The reserve includes plenty of animals like elephants, wildebeest, giraffes, buffalo, waterbucks, flamingoes, zebras, impala, and warthogs.
+    - paragraph: "<b>The wildlife Animals</b> The reserve includes plenty of animals like elephants, wildebeest, giraffes, buffalo, waterbucks, flamingos, zebras, impala, and warthogs.
 In the game there are shy Kirk’s dik dik and klipspringer that you may need to search a little hard."

     - paragraph: "Trees tend to be a good habitat for popular lion climbers in the park, for that reason existence of healthy lions is made by forests and escarpments.
 Africa’s largest huge troops of baboons which its population is immediately observed by most of the guests."